 Supporters have said the bill would allow more than 500,000 Marylanders a chance to not only earn a livable wage, but also contribute back into the economy.

-“Just knowing the people back home and people across the state of Maryland are counting on good decisions similar to the one that was made today,” said Sen. Cory McCray (D-Baltimore City), who sponsored the legislation.
+“Just knowing the people back home and people across the state of Maryland are counting on good decisions similar to the one that was made today,” said Sen. Cory McCray (D-Baltimore City), who sponsored the legislation and elected to the Senate in November.
 “You’re left feeling like you make tough choices a lot of times in the General Assembly, but today I felt like the little guy won.”

-Not everyone supported the measure.
-Sen. Justin Ready (R-Carroll County) aired his thoughts on Twitter before voting against it.
+Not everyone supported the measure such as Sen. Justin Ready (R-Carroll County) and posted his thoughts on Twitter before he voted against it.

-However, Gov. Larry Hogan sent a “compromise” letter to the presiding officers for a minimum hourly wage increase to $12.10 by 2022.
-The state’s current wage is $10.10.
+However, Hogan sent a “compromise” letter to the presiding officers for a minimum wage increase to $12.10 by 2022.
+The state’s current wage is $10.10 an hour.

-The Maryland Fight for $15 coalition hopes the governor reconsiders.
+The Maryland Fight for $15 coalition hopes Hogan reconsiders.